 Dala hills served as home to the very first settlers in Kano.
 It was here that the original dwellers built their homes using the hills as models.
 Some of the structures still stand till date and the hills have retained their tourism values.

 This is one of the oldest and most intricate parts of the city.
 Built over 600 years ago, the wall stands 18 metres high and covers an area of radius 14 kilometres.
 Maybe not as magnificent as the Great Wall of China, the wall still did well to protect the city during its wars.
 Personally one of my favourite things about Kano, I advise that every traveller make effort to check this out.

 8. Learn at the Gidan Makama Museum

-Formerly serving as home to the Emir, it has been converted into a museum to tell the rich history of Kano.
-The artifacts on display around the museum tell the story of Kano from the pre-colonial era and the city’s transition into more modern times.
+Formerly serving as home to the Emir, Converted into a museum to tell the rich history of Kano.
+The artefacts on display around the museum tell the story of Kano from the pre-colonial era and the city’s transition into more modern times.
 The different sections of the Museum hold different kinds of Nigerian art and crafts.
 Originally built in the 15th century, it has become a National monument.
 The museum preserves Hausa and Fulani tradition.

 9. Eat at a Local Restaurant